 If you live outside Davidson County, to locate your county extension information go to: UT Extension County Offices TEMG Training Topics include:

-| The 2024 Davidson County Master Gardener ClassesThank you for your interest in joining the Master Gardeners of Davidson County!
-We recently finished our 2023 class.
-The next training is Spring 2024 (January-May).Applications open in August.
-They will be posted on our website here with information and due dates for submission.
-Submitting an application is not guaranteed enrollment.
+| 2025 Davidson County Master Gardener ClassesThank you for your interest in joining the Master Gardeners of Davidson County!
+The next training session will be held January-May 2025.
+Check back around September 1st for more details and the application for 2025 classes.
 While there are no prerequisites to join the class, we receive a very high volume of applicants.
 Due to the volume we receive, informal interviews are conducted.
 While we try to accommodate all interested, please understand we have limited space.
 Priority is given to Davidson County residents.
-Cost is $200 for the 14 week course and includes a textbook and all training materials.
 Thank you for your interest in the Master Gardeners of Davidson County Training program. |